Infection Prevention and Control

 Policies and Guidance Documents

-To further support GP Practice Staff, IP&C regular bulletins are available that contain information on good infection prevention and control (IPC) practice and research from some of the latest CQC Inspection Reports:
+To further support GP Practice Staff, regular IP&C bulletins are available here, these contain information on good infection prevention and control (IPC) practice and research from some of the latest CQC Inspection Reports

 Complimentary Local Guidance: